Disco Demolition Night: Background

+Disco

 Disco evolved in the late 1960s in inner-city New York City nightclubs, where disc jockeys played imported dance music.
 Although its roots were in African-American and Latin American music, and in gay culture, it eventually became mainstream; even white artists better known for more sedate music had disco-influenced hits, such as Barry Manilow's "Copacabana."
 The release of the hit movie Saturday Night Fever in 1977, whose star (John Travolta) and musical performers (the Bee Gees) presented a heterosexual image, helped popularize disco in the United States.
 As Al Coury, president of RSO Records (which had released the bestselling soundtrack album for the film) put it, Saturday Night Fever "took disco out of the closet."

 A man wearing a "disco sucks" T-shirt in 1977.
 Backlash against disco music had grown prominent by the end of that year.

 Some felt disco was too mechanical; Time magazine deemed it a "diabolical thump-and-shriek."
 Others hated it for the associated scene, with its emphasis on personal appearance and style of dress.
 The media emphasized its roots in gay culture.
 According to historian Gillian Frank, "by the time of the Disco Demolition in Comiskey Park, the media ... cultivated a widespread perception that disco was taking over."
-Performers who cultivated a gay image, such as the Village People (described by Rolling Stone as "the face of disco"), did nothing to efface these perceptions, and fears that rock music would die out increased after disco albums dominated the 21st Grammy Awards in February 1979.
+Performers who cultivated a gay image, such as Village People (described by Rolling Stone as "the face of disco"), did nothing to efface these perceptions, and fears that rock music would die out increased after disco albums dominated the 21st Grammy Awards in February 1979.